 Step 01

-On the table, wrap masking tape around one end of the twig with the sticky side facing out.
+Wrap masking tape around one end of a small twig with the sticky side facing out.

 Step 02

-On the same table, spread feathers, short yarn pieces, and small construction-paper pieces in a loose patch.
+Spread feathers, short yarn pieces, and small construction-paper pieces on a table.

 Step 03